OpenTechSchool-Brussels/generative-art-with-processing/Particle-system.markdown

 }
 ```

 If you want to learn more about PVector methods, you can check their Processing reference pages: http://processing.org/reference/PVector.html.
-The reference page - http://processing.org/reference/ - is all in all the best ressource to check first or just to read through in order to learn more about the potentials of Processing.
+The reference page - http://processing.org/reference/ - is all in all the best resource to check first or just to read through in order to learn more about the potentials of Processing.
 If you're wondering why `p1.y = p2.y + p3.y;` can work while we said we couldn't use `+`, it's because here we're not handling the `PVector` but `y`, one of their inner variable, which is a float, and we can use `+` on floats.

 ##b) Spread and shine##